Skip to content

 What Mortgage Preapproval Means

-Mortgage preapproval is a lender’s more formal review of your finances before you make an offer on a home.
-The Consumer Financial Protection Bureau (CFPB) says a preapproval letter is a statement from a lender that they are tentatively willing to lend money to you, up to a certain amount.
+Mortgage preapproval is a lender’s review of your finances before you make an offer on a home.
+The CFPB says a preapproval letter is a statement from a lender that they are tentatively willing to lend money to you, up to a certain loan amount.
+The CFPB also says the letter is based on assumptions and is not a guaranteed loan offer.

 Why Preapproval Timing Varies

-What Can Slow Mortgage Preapproval Down
+What Can Slow Mortgage Preapproval Down?

 Missing Or Incomplete Documents